 - How integral the worker’s services are to the employer

 - The worker’s and the employer’s relative investments

 It’s not uncommon for employees labeled as independent contractors to be denied overtime pay.
 Whether this is a result of the an employers’ lack of understanding of complex overtime exemption, laws or the result of an unscrupulous employer taking advantage of his workers’ lack of understanding of these laws, it’s illegal to deny a non-exempt employee overtime pay.
 If you are an independent contractor and are unsure whether you are entitled to overtime pay, an overtime lawyer from our firm can help you learn more about your rights.
-To learn whether you have been illegally denied overtime pay, contact us to schedule a free legal consultation.
+To learn whether you have been illegally denied overtime pay, contact us to schedule a legal consultation.